Logo of the The Poor Swiss

 • Apple Pay

-• TWINT (with their own app)
+• TWINT (with their app)

 In November 2023, they added support for e-bills.

-As of December 2024, Radicant added support for EUR.
+As of December 2024, radicant added support for EUR.
 You can get a secondary EUR account with its own IBAN.
 With that, you can do SEPA transfers in EUR.
 On the other hand, you cannot do transfer in other currencies than EUR and CHF.

 It is interesting to note that this account does not come with a physical card by default.
 Since they focus on sustainability, the account comes with a virtual Visa debit card.
 However, you can order a physical Visa debit card, which will be made of recycled plastic.

-Radicant interest rate is 0.1% (as of April 2025).
+radicant interest rate is 0.1% (as of April 2025).
 You get this on your entire account, there is no need to create a savings account for this.

 It is also probably worth noting that some cash deposited at this bank will be invested in green bonds.
 The idea is that your deposits will support sustainable projects worldwide.
 Moreover, they will restore 1 square meter of mangrove in Kenya whenever you spend 500 CHF with the card.

-Radicant proposes all the features most people need in a bank account.
+radicant proposes all the features most people need in a bank account.
 However, some people may be blocked by not having international transfers.

 Investing features